Anshun bus crash

-On 7 July 2020, a local bus in Anshun, Guizhou, in southwest China, made a sharp turn and crashed into the Hongshan Reservoir in Xixiu District.
+On 7 July 2020, a local bus in Anshun, Guizhou, China, made a sharp turn and crashed into the Hongshan Reservoir in Xixiu District.
 At least 21 people died and 16 others were injured.
 Among the passengers on the bus were candidates for the Gaokao examination.

 Crash

 Video footage of the accident shows the bus moving slowly on the road before making a sudden sharp left turn at approximately 12:17 p.m.
 The bus crossed six lanes of traffic, crashed through the road guardrail, and fell down the embankment into the Hongshan Reservoir.

 A survivor recalled the accident in a news interview: "When the bus just fell down to the river, the glass shattered, water poured in immediately.
 I swam out at the moment of impact."

 Rescue operations

 At 1:30 p.m., Guizhou Fire and Rescue Corps mobilized 19 fire engines, 21 rubber boats and 97 rescue personnel (including 17 divers) to the scene for rescue.
 Entrusted by Party Secretary Sun Zhigang, Governor Shen Yiqin rushed to the accident site to organize rescue work.
 Minister of Public Security Zhao Kezhi appointed Du Hangwei, Vice Minister of Public Security, to lead a working group to Anshun to guide the investigation of the causes of the incident.

 As of 11:00 p.m., all 37 people on board have been recovered, including 16 injured, 20 without vital signs, and one confirmed dead.
 Among the 37 passengers, 12 were students, five of whom had no vital signs, six were under treatment and one had been discharged from hospital.
 It was reported that the driver was among the dead.